 Accounts receivable are carried at the invoiced amounts, less an allowance for expected credit losses, and generally do not bear interest.
 The Company's allowance for expected credit losses estimates the amount of expected future credit losses by analyzing accounts receivable balances by age and applying historical write-off and collection experience.
-The Company's estimates separately considered macroeconomic trends and specific circumstances and credit conditions of customer receivables.
+The Company's estimates separately consider macroeconomic trends, specific circumstances and credit conditions of customer receivables.
 Account balances are written off against the allowance when it is determined the receivable will not be recovered.

-The Company's allowance for the expected return of products shipped and credits related to pricing or quantities shipped of \$19 million, \$16 million, and \$17 million as of December 31, 2021, 2020, and 2019, respectively.
+The Company's allowance for the expected return of products shipped and credits related to pricing or quantities shipped was \$59 million, \$19 million, and \$16 million as of December 31, 2022, 2021 and 2020, respectively.
 Returns and credit activity is recorded directly as a reduction to revenue.